-- (1) The Service Provider, in terms of a Tariff Policy approved by the Service Authority, reserves the right to require the consumer to deposit a sum of money as security in payment of any charges which are due or may become due to the Service Provider. - (2) The amount of the deposit in respect of each electricity installation shall be determined by the Director.
-Each such deposit may be increased if the Director deems the deposit held to be inadequate, or as a result of non-payment, or as a result of tampering, or as a result of unauthorized connections or unauthorized reconnections. - (3) Such deposit shall not be regarded as being in payment or part payment of any accounts due for the supply of electricity for the purpose of obtaining any discount provided for in the electricity tariff referred to in this by-law.

-- (4) On cessation of the supply of electricity, the amount of such deposit, free of any interest, less any payments due to the Service Provider and/or the Service Authority shall be refunded to the consumer. - (5) The payment of interest on deposits, held in terms of supply agreements by any previous supplier of electricity, shall cease on the date of transfer of such supplies to the Service Provider.
+- (1) The municipality, in terms of a Tariff Policy approved by the municipal council, reserves the right to require the consumer to deposit a sum of money as security in payment of any charges which are due or may become due to the municipality. - (2) The amount of the deposit in respect of each electricity installation shall be determined by the municipality.
+Each such deposit may be increased if the municipality deems the deposit held to be inadequate, a result of non-payment, as a result of tampering, a result of unauthorised connections or unauthorised reconnections. - (3) Such deposit shall not be regarded as being in payment or part payment of any accounts due for the supply of electricity for the purpose of obtaining any discount provided for in the electricity tariff referred to in this By-law. - (4) On cessation of the supply of electricity, the amount of such deposit, free of any interest, less any payments due to the municipality and/or the Service Authority shall be refunded to the consumer. - (5) The payment of interest on deposits, held in terms of supply agreements by any previous supplier of electricity, shall cease on the date of transfer of such supplies to the municipality.